A Season of Song: late May through late October

 Late May through the beginning of July

 I get impatient waiting for the first cricket and katydid songs of the new field season.
 In general, katydids mature before crickets, but our earliest singers are actually crickets.

-Spring Trigs follow in June.
-These tiny crickets are widespread a little south of our region, but it seems they are becoming more common in our region as well.
-I have found them as far north at Mentor Lagoons and Lake Erie Bluffs in Lake County within sight of Lake Erie, and I have documented them in every county in our region.
+Spring Trigs follow in late May and in June.
+These tiny crickets are widespread a little south of our region and recently are becoming common in our region as well.
+I have found them as far north as Mentor Lagoons and Lake Erie Bluffs in Lake County within sight of Lake Erie, and I have documented them in every county in the greater Cleveland region.

-A small, beautiful, non-native shieldback katytdid also begins to sing in June.
+A small, beautiful, non-native shieldback katydid also begins to sing in June.
 This is the Roesel’s Katydid, which is native to eastern Europe.
 They were introduced to the NE US and Montreal about 1953 and have been spreading westward.
-A separate population in the Chicago area has been shown to reach back to our NE Ohio population, and Carl Strang has documented their presence.
-You can read more about his research here on his blog site, Nature Inquiries. https://natureinquiries.wordpress.com/2009/06/30/roesels-katydid-quest/
+A separate population appeared to exist in the Chicago area and Carl Strang has documented their presence reaching back from the Chicago-area population to our NE Ohio population.
+You can read more about his research here on his blog site, Nature Inquiries. at https://natureinquiries.wordpress.com/2009/06/30/roesels-katydid-quest/

 Listen for their crackling, electrical buzz in grassy fields and sometimes in meadows with forbs as well as grasses.
 They sing in the afternoon and night.

-Late June brings the first of our native katydids: the Gladiator Meadow Katydid in tall grasses, meadows and wetlands and the Broad-winged Bush Katydid in meadows.
+Late June brings the first of our native katydids: the Gladiator Meadow Katydids in tall grasses, meadows, and wetlands are followed a week later by Broad-winged Bush Katydids in the meadows.
 If the late spring and early summer have been cool, they may not appear until early July.
 Other meadow katydids and bush katydids will appear later in July, but these two species are the first

 Early to Mid-July